A visit to the King’s Vegetable Gardens in Versailles (potager du roi) with some history and what fruit and vegetables are there today.

 The Plot of La Quintinye

-While Le Notre was responsible for the gardens at Versailles, Jean-Baptiste La Quintinie (pronounced Cantini) was responsible for building the potager-fruitier over five years (1678-1683), turning it out of swamp land, and ensuring the best quality fruit and vegetables on the royal table.
+While Le Notre was responsible for the gardens at Versailles, Jean-Baptiste La Quintinye (pronounced Cantini) was responsible for building the potager-fruitier over five years (1678-1683), turning it out of swamp land, and ensuring the best quality fruit and vegetables on the royal table.

 His statue surveys the daily pickings plus the continuation of experiments and new gardening techniques.
 If he continued gardening today, he would be seen as a chemical gardener: to fight off diseases and insects, he’d use arsenic and nicotine.
 Luckily today it’s organic (bio).